SumOfUs/Champaign/README.md

 You can override configuration variables during development by creating a `config/settings/development.local.yml` file.

-## Assets
+## Vendor theme and overrides

 Champaign is a full Rails app.
-While it's ready to be deployed out of the box, you will likely want to add css, javascript, images, and translations to your deploy.
-To that end, Champaign supports loading assets from an external repository, both in development from a local directory and in production by downloading from a Github repository.
+While it's ready to be deployed out of the box, you will likely want to customise its styles, images, and translations.
+To that end,Champaign has a `vendor/theme` folder where you can add, override, or customise translation strings, layouts/partials, and images.

 ## ActionKit Integration